Mixup1231/MATHS/README.md

 # MATHS
-Basic matrix and vector maths source files that were written in C styles C++.
+Basic matrix and vector maths source files that were written in C style C++.